martinmodrak/radiology-ai/tasks1.md

 ---
-title: "Lesson 2 - Task materials"
+title: "Část 1 - učení a overfitting"
 output:
   html_document:
     number_sections: true
 ---

-# Fitting and overfitting
+# Seznamte se

 We will use the demo app at https://codepen.io/oscarsaharoy/full/eYggrme